Gamma-ray burst pulse structures and emission mechanisms: Data Analysis

 \subsection{Pulse Model Analysis}

 In order to analyse the pulses detected by the GBM instrument, we introduce a new fitting function different from the one used previously in the literature.
 Our new function is composed of two approximate sigmoid functions and is given in Equation \ref{eq:peer_ag}.
 It can properly fit for the slopes, width and height of a pulse.
-Its main advantage over the fit function used in the literature \citep{Norris1996} is that it properly captures wide pulse shapes, which is reflected in a more accurate description of the rising and decaying slopes.
 It is capable of fitting for both FRED and symmetric pulse shapes as the parameters are flexible.

 The empirical pulse model function is given by,